samtim/i2c-sniffer-100kBaud-Arduino-Mega/README.md

 The raw state transitions and the analysis of the i2c communication is displayed on the Serial monitor

+Connect SDA to pin 30 of the Arduino Mega, and SCL to pin 31

 A sample output https://github.com/rricharz/i2c-sniffer-100kBaud-Arduino-Mega/blob/master/sniffer.txt is enclosed, showing successful and failing i2c transfers.

 Please open an issue in this repository if you have any problem with the program.